bendalab/plottools/demos/latexfonts/README.md

 For each font setting, a little style file is provided (`fonts*.sty`) that contains all the necessary commands to put into the preamble of a LaTeX document.
-Alternatively, just copy the style file into the directory of you document and include it into your preample like this:
+Alternatively, just copy the style file into the directory of your document and include it into your preample like this:
 ```
 \documentclass{article}
 \usepackage{fontslibertine}